This article was originally posted at 11:02 a.m. CDT. It was updated at 12:05 p.m.

-According to DTN Lead Analyst Todd Hultman, Thursday's new U.S. ending stocks estimates were bullish for corn, slightly bearish for soybeans and neutral for wheat.
-Hultman pegged the world ending stocks estimates as neutral for corn, slightly bearish for soybeans and wheat.
+According to DTN Lead Analyst Todd Hultman, Friday's new U.S. ending stocks estimates were bearish for corn, bullish for soybeans and neutral for wheat.
+Hultman pegged the new world ending stocks estimates as bearish for corn, neutral for soybeans and wheat.

 You can also access the full reports here: